 - 4 cups all-purpose flour

-- 1/4 cup white wine (measures a glass of water)
+- 1/4 cup white wine (measure with a water glass)

-- 1 packet vanillin (or 1/2 teaspoon of liquid vanilla)
+- 1 packet vanillin (or ½ teaspoon liquid vanilla)

 - 1/2 packet baking powder